top of page

 3. Gratitude Journaling

 What to do: Write down 3–5 things you’re grateful for each day.
-They don’t have to be big—“my dog’s tail wag,” “a warm shower,” or “a friend who texted back” all count.
+They don’t have to be big, a "warm cup of coffee," "sunlight on the floor," or "a kind text from a friend" all count.

-Gratitude helps shift the brain’s focus away from fear and threat (which anxiety loves) and toward safety, connection, and hope.
-Over time, this rewires the brain for resilience.
+Why it helps: Gratitude helps shift the brain’s focus away from fear and threat and toward safety, connection, and hope.
+Over time, this practice rewires the brain for resilience.

 4. Anxiety Tracking